-Always Send Mail as Plain Text in Mac OS X
+How to Always Send Mail as Plain Text in Mac OS X

 Email defaults to wanting to send as rich text, meaning bold text, highlighting, fonts, italics, and the usual formatting options that correspond with page layout and fancier looking mail messages.
-But when you’re sending a lot of emails across platforms, say from Mac OS X Mail app to Windows Outlook, for example, it can be a good idea to use the ‘Plain Text’ format for all email correspondence.
-This can help to avoid any font or formatting irregularities and size oddities when sending emails between platforms that may interpret the mail text formats differently, a situation that can be particularly obvious when sending from modern operating systems to more outdated versions (like OS X Mavericks to Windows XP).
-Fortunately, you can adjust the Mail app in Mac OS X to default to always send emails as plain text, eliminating any potential issues.
+But when you’re sending a lot of emails across platforms, say from Mac OS Mail app to Windows Outlook, for example, it can be a good idea to use the ‘Plain Text’ format for all email correspondence.
+This can help to avoid any font or formatting irregularities and size oddities when sending emails between platforms that may interpret the mail text formats differently, a situation that can be particularly obvious when sending from modern operating systems to more outdated versions (like Mac OS to Windows XP).
+Fortunately, you can adjust the Mail app in Mac OS to default to send emails as plain text, eliminating any potential issues.

 - Go to the Mail menu and choose “Preferences…”